 The South Carolina Department of Social Services (SCDSS), as mandated by the South Carolina Code of Laws, maintains a registry which captures persons who have been convicted of abusing children under the age of 18.
-Abuse registry screenings must be conducted by agency providers on all direct care staff who provide RN Care Coordination and Pediatric medical day care services prior to becoming an enrolled Medicaid provider.
+Abuse registry screenings must be conducted by agency providers on all direct care staff who provide Nurse Care Coordination, Pediatric medical day care and respite services prior to becoming an enrolled Medicaid provider.
+Individuals providing attendant care must also complete an abuse registry screen before becoming an enrolled Medicaid provider.